pauly/lightwaverf/README.md

     lightwaverf configure

 and that will create something like the following.
-NB: the host element is optional.
-By leaving it out, UDP commands will be broadcast across the local network (as per the iPhone app), rather than sent directly to the WiFi Link.

-    host:
-      192.168.1.64
     room:
     - name: our
       device: